 Associate of Applied Science in Welding and Nondestructive Testing Technology

-The Associate of Applied Science degree in Welding and Nondestructive Testing Technology is designed to prepare students for a career as a welding and/or nondestructive testing technician.
+The Associate of Applied Science (AAS) in Welding and Nondestructive Testing Technology is designed to prepare students for a career as a welding and/or nondestructive testing technician.
 Courses include hands-on applications of various welding and nondestructive testing processes.
 Students develop the skills and knowledge for employment within the oil and gas, mining, construction, maritime, fabrication, and manufacturing industries.
 The academic requirements of the program provide students with the written and oral communication skills needed for success.
-Additionally, students have the opportunity to continue studies toward a B.S. in Applied Technologies Leadership should they desire to continue his or her education.
-The courses within this program are based on a combination of industry standards that include; American Welding Society, American Petroleum Institute, American Society for Mechanical Engineers, and the American Society for Nondestructive Testing.
+Additionally, if a student desires to continue their education, they may apply the AAS coursework toward a Bachelor of Science (BS) in Applied Technologies Leadership.
+The courses within this program are based on a combination of industry standards that include: American Welding Society, American Petroleum Institute, American Society for Mechanical Engineers, and the American Society for Nondestructive Testing.

-The welding courses within the AAS degree focus on all positions in SMAW, GTAW, GMAW, and FCAW.
-Students also develop skills associated with pipe welding and the related computational skills needed to be successful.
+The welding courses within the AAS focus on all positions in SMAW, GTAW, GMAW, and FCAW.
+Students develop skills associated with pipe welding and also the related computational skills needed to be successful.
 Other processes associated with pipe, plate and various structural shapes are included in the courses.

 |WELD A112||Shielded Metal Arc Welding (SMAW)||4|

 |WELD A157||Technical Drawings for Welders||3|